open-xml-templating/docxtemplater/docs/source/faq.rst

 Get list of placeholders
 -------------------------

-To be able to construct form dynamically or to validate the document beforehand, it can be useful to get access to all placeholders defined in a given template.
+To be able to construct a form dynamically or to validate the document beforehand, it can be useful to get access to all placeholders defined in a given template.
 Before rendering a document, docxtemplater parses the Word document into a compiled form.
 In this compiled form, the document is stored in an `AST`_ which contains all the necessary information to get the list of the variables and list them in a JSON object.

-With a simple inspection module, it is possible to get this compiled form and show the list of tags. suite :
+With the simple inspection module, it is possible to get this compiled form and show the list of tags. suite :